Man indicted on concealment charge three years after body found in Huntington home

-HUNTINGTON — Nearly three years after a dead man was found in the crawlspace of a Highlawn neighborhood home in 2016, a Kentucky man has been indicted for concealing the victim's body.
+HUNTINGTON - Nearly three years after a dead man was found in the crawl space of a Highlawn neighborhood home, a Kentucky man has been indicted for concealing the victim's body.

-Michael Vest, of Russell, Kentucky, was first charged with felony concealing a deceased human body in September 2016 after detectives stated fingerprints and shoe prints found at the scene of where they discovered the body of Joseph D. Earwood, 33, of Ashland, matched Vest's, according to criminal complaints from Cabell County Magistrate Court.
+Michael Vest, of Russell, Kentucky, was first charged with felony concealing a deceased human body in September 2016 after detectives stated fingerprints and shoe prints found where they discovered the body of Joseph D. Earwood, 33, of Ashland, matched Vest's, according to criminal complaints from Cabell County Magistrate Court.

-Vest has not been charged directly in Earwood's death, then-Huntington Police Chief Joe Ciccarelli said in a release, though autopsies determined Earwood died due to violence.
+Vest had not been charged directly in Earwood's death, then-Huntington Police Chief Joe Ciccarelli said in a release at the time, though autopsies determined Earwood died due to violence.

 On the day police arrived to the Latulle Avenue home to investigate, neighbors said a family had recently moved out of the home, while others said they had seen a couple unpacking boxes.
 One individual said they smelled an odor in the neighborhood but thought it was from a deceased animal.